And we are back right here at a cutting edge of societal evolution.

 We've already gone overboard in claiming and allowing them protection under the Geneva Conventions when they already don't qualify for that.

-Now you people want to somehow grant them citizenship rights in your hollow, hollow hand wringing here that makes everybody want to throw up.
+Now you people want to somehow grant them citizenship rights in your hollow, hollow hand-wringing here that makes everybody want to throw up.

-Arlen Spector, Chairman Judiciary Committee.
+Arlen Specter, Chairman, Judiciary Committee.

 Well, surely as we're standing here, if this bill is passed and habeas corpus is stricken, we'll be back on this floor again, grappling with a future ruling against it by the Supreme Court.

-Senator Graham, military lawyer who helped write the bill said federal judges should not be permitted to interfere with the military's handling of prisoners.
+Senator Graham, military lawyer who helped write the bill, said federal judges should not be permitted to interfere with the military's handling of prisoners.

 Well, they already are, Lindsay.